Big Data Stream Processing with Amazon Web Services

 Architecture without KinesisStreams

 The HTTP server creates a process in the system, i.e. Ubuntu for dealing with requests.
 The process consumes CPU time and memory.
 Then another request comes at the same time and it has to be processed as well.
-The more App instance needs CPU and memory, the fewer requests can be handled by the server.
+The more an App instance needs CPU and memory, the fewer requests can be handled by the server.

-Let’s have a look at the situation inside App instance.
+Let’s have a look at the situation inside the App instance.
 Processing a request usually goes in many steps.
 Most of the steps work fast and do not require optimization.
 Several other steps do depend on some conditions.

 Those conditions are incoming data or data from the database that need to be processed.
 These steps, should they work really slow, block the other steps from operating with the normal speed.
 So we have to do something with the problematic steps that slow the pace.